 Be sure to read on to understand how to put all of these in place!

-Before we go any further, I feel the need to tell you that there are things your mama (or probably other women) never told you about life balance.
+Before we go any further, I feel the need to tell you that there are things you were never told about life balance (and homeschool balance).

 What if I told you that balancing homeschooling and home, or balancing homeschooling and work, or balancing homeschooling and housework (or balancing anything at all, really) can’t be accomplished?